omeka/omeka-s-enduser/docs/sites/site_settings.md

 - When identified (when logged in)
 - Always.

-**Disable JSON-LD embed** Check this box to disable JSON-LD embedding on resource browse and show pages.
+**Disable JSON-LD embed**: Check this box to disable JSON-LD embedding on resource browse and show pages.

 ### Language